Public Education Initiatives

 – We are a member organization of the Global Alliance Against Traffic in Women, a human rights-based anti-trafficking international network of anti-trafficking, women’s rights, migrants’ rights and women workers’ rights organizations.

-SWAN carries out evidence-based research on sex work in immigrant communities.
+SWAN carries out evidence-based research about sex work in im/migrant communities.
 SWAN also develops knowledge on the national and transnational dimensions of human trafficking from a critical perspective.

 Research & Publications by SWAN Members